The San Francisco-Oakland Story

 The San Francisco-Oakland region is no exception:

-- Transit provides less access to opportunities for BIPOC residents than white residents.
+- Transit provides less access to opportunities for Black and Latinx residents than other residents.

 - Expensive fares put opportunity out of reach for some riders.

-Leaders in the Bay Area can address these disparities through more equitable transit, land use, and planning.
+Leaders in the San Francisco-Oakland area can address these disparities through more equitable transit, land use, and planning.

 We evaluated the extent to which residents of the San Francisco-Oakland region have equitable transit access to jobs, stores, hospitals, and other important destinations.
 Do people with the greatest need for transit have the best access to fast, frequent, reliable, affordable service close to home?
 This page summarizes disparities in transit access between different groups of people, and shows how those outcomes have shifted (or not) as a result of service changes since February 2020.
 Evaluations are based on the combined services provided by all transit agencies in the San Francisco-Oakland region.